-Our last pork shares were available in June 2017 to anyone willing to make the trip to beautiful Suffolk to collect them – you don’t need to be a member of our Community Supported Agriculture Scheme!
+Our last pork shares were available in June 2017 to anyone willing to make the trip to beautiful Suffolk to collect them – you didn’t need to be a member of our Community Supported Agriculture Scheme!

-This really is unlike any other pork you’ve tried!
+The pork is really is unlike any other you’ve tried!